SEAL Team (TV series): Development

 CBS announced on January 27, 2017 that they had given the pilot order for another Navy SEAL project, following the success of History Channel's Six.
 The episode was written by Benjamin Cavell, who was expected to be an executive producer, with Ed Redlich, Sarah Timberman, Carl Beverly, and Christopher Chulack.
 Production companies involved with the pilot included Chulack Productions, East 25 C, Timberman/Beverly Productions, and CBS Television Studios.
 On May 12, 2017, CBS officially ordered the pilot to series.

 The series received a full-season order on October 12, 2017, bringing the first season to a total of 22 episodes.
 On March 27, 2018, CBS renewed the series for a second season.
 On May 22, 2018, CBS reported that both Cavell and Redlich were leaving their roles as executive producer and showrunner, and John Glenn would be showrunner.
 On May 9, 2019, CBS renewed the series for a third season.
 Spencer Hudnut replaced John Glenn as showrunner in 2019 after an internal probe by CBS resulted in his dismissal and canceling of his overall deal.
 On May 6, 2020, CBS renewed the series for a fourth season.
 On May 14, 2021, CBS reported that the series was considering a move to the streaming service Paramount+ if renewed for a fifth season; if a deal were reached, the series would air some of its fifth-season episodes on CBS before moving to Paramount+.
 Four days later, the deal was finalized.

 On February 1, 2022, Paramount+ renewed the series for a sixth season.
 On January 18, 2023, Paramount+ renewed the series for a seventh season.
 On November 15, 2023, it was announced that the seventh season would be the final season, and plans were cancelled for a stand-alone movie on Paramount+.

-Showrunner Spencer Hudnut revealed that the cancellation news arrived when the writing team was "well into breaking the season," which forced them to "pivot" their existing plans to craft a definitive series finale.
-Hudnut stated the goal was to create a hopeful ending that provided closure for the main characters while leaving the door open for a potential future revival.